richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Commands.md

 - You can change the state of a service with `sudo systemctl [start/stop/restart] apache2` and reload its configuration using `sudo systemctl reload apache2`.
 - `systemctl [enable/ disable] apache2` is used to set a service to start at boot time.

-## Monitor and troubleshoot system performance and services
+## <a id="monitor-and-troubleshoot-system-performance-and-services"></a>Monitor and troubleshoot system performance and services
 ### System Monitoring
 <table>
 <tr><th>Command</th><th>Description</th></tr>